CAMDEN CLIMBING FESTIVAL

 Learning how to set up climbs takes a lot of time and practice under the supervision of a professional climbing instructor or a trusted and competent climbing buddy.
 Unless this individual knows how to lead climb, how are climbs set up and properly managed?
 This clinic shows you how.
 It is recommended for experienced climbers and/or CCF participants who have successfully completed the morning clinic Introduction to Rock Climbing.

-WOMEN’S CLIMBING
+WOMEN’S CLIMBING - Outback Sport

-Calling all lady crushers for a day of fun, exciting and challenging sport climbing for all at the Outback!
+Calling all lady crushers for an afternoon of fun, exciting and challenging sport climbing for all at the Outback!
 This crag is about a 20 minute hike from the Maidens Cliff trailhead.
 There is something for everyone!
 Whether you are a beginner, intermediate, or an advanced climber, we will send it all!
 There are some stellar sport routes ranging from 5.7 to 5.10 and beyond.
 Advanced climbers are encouraged to check out more challenging climbs and to also support and help coach the less experienced.
 This will be a supportive and stress-free zone for all you woman warriors to learn something new, push past your comfort zone, refine your skills and build community.
 Krystal and Sarah have three rules: 1) Step out of your comfort zone and try your best, 2) Support others without judgement, and 3) Have FUN!!

 2024 FESTIVAL SCHEDULE